 When to Use Urgent Care

-If health needs come up on the evenings, weekends and holidays, urgent care/express care clinics are available.
-With walk-in appointments and flexible hours, urgent care/express care clinics are good options when the unexpected happens.
+If health needs come up on the evenings, weekends and holidays, urgent care and/or UnityPoint Clinic – Express are available.
+With walk-in appointments and flexible hours, these clinics are good options when the unexpected happens.

 “Urgent care is available during times your primary care doctor may not be, with later and weekend hours.
 Urgent care can handle injuries and illnesses, but it isn’t a good place to get care for chronic conditions.
 If you have a UnityPoint Health primary care doctor, our urgent care clinicians will have access to your electronic health record and can communicate information back to your regular doctor,” Dr. Newland says.